Brief: Once you get over the learning curve, there is nothing like LaTex. Here are the best LaTex editors for Linux and other systems.

 If you are looking to craft a document but you are not interested in spending time formatting the text, then LaTeX editors should be the one you should go for.
 With LaTeX editors, you just have to specify the type of document, and the text font and sizes will be taken care of accordingly.
 No wonder it is considered one of the best open source tools for writers.

 Do note that it isn’t something automated, you will have to first learn LaTeX commands to let the editor handle the text formatting with precision.

-10 Of The Best LaTeX Editors For Linux
+Best LaTeX Editors For Linux

 Just for information, the list is not in any specific order.
 Editor at number three is not better than the editor at number seven.